Vegetarian Society: Advocacy efforts

 In the 1950s, Frank Wokes founded the Vegetarian Nutritional Research Centre in Watford, working closely with the Society to promote research on vegetarian nutrition and health.
-The centre was eventually absorbed by the Society, leading to extensive research efforts, with results published in major journals, magazines, and newspapers.
+The centre was later absorbed by the Society, and its research was published in journals, magazines, and newspapers.

 In 1969, the Society introduced its seedling logo.
-In 1986, they introduced a scheme allowing manufacturers to use their logo on foods that met their strict vegetarian guidelines.
-Their accreditation criteria states that the food must be: free from animal flesh, slaughterhouse byproducts, and cross-contamination with non-vegetarian products; not tested on animals; only GMO-free and free-range eggs (with specific humane standards) are used.
-This initiative led to the widespread use of vegetarian symbols on food packaging.
+In 1986, it introduced a scheme allowing manufacturers to use the logo on foods that met its vegetarian guidelines.
+Its accreditation criteria state that food must be free from animal flesh, slaughterhouse byproducts, and cross-contamination with non-vegetarian products; must not be tested on animals; and must use only GMO-free and free-range eggs, with specified welfare standards.
+The scheme led to the use of vegetarian symbols on food packaging.

-In 1982, The Vegetarian Society launched The Cordon Vert Cookery School, a leading vegetarian culinary academy.
-In 1991, the Society hosted the first National Vegetarian Week, an event that has been held nearly every year since, gaining significant media attention and attracting many to vegetarianism.
-Vegfest, introduced in 1997, is an annual celebration in central Manchester, drawing thousands of attendees.
+In 1982, the Vegetarian Society launched the Cordon Vert Cookery School.
+In 1991, the Society hosted the first National Vegetarian Week, which has been held in most years since.
+Vegfest, introduced in 1997, is an annual event in central Manchester.

 In 1995, the Society produced the documentary Devour the Earth, written by Tony Wardle and narrated by Paul McCartney.
 McCartney became a patron of the society in the same year.

 21st century

-The Vegetarian Society Awards were inaugurated in 2001 to acknowledge businesses and services that cater to the UK's population of vegetarians.
-The first ceremony took place at the Grosvenor House Hotel in London, with later events at The Waldorf Hotel and The Magic Circle headquarters.
-These early events, open to members and the public, included fundraising activities such as celebrity auctions and raffles, with prizes donated by vegetarian-friendly companies, to support the Society's educational initiatives.
+The Vegetarian Society Awards began in 2001 and recognised businesses and services for vegetarians in the United Kingdom.
+The first ceremony took place at the Grosvenor House Hotel in London, with later events at the Waldorf Hotel and the Magic Circle headquarters.
+These early events were open to members and the public, and included fundraising activities such as celebrity auctions and raffles, with prizes donated by vegetarian-friendly companies.

-In 2003, the Society launched a "Fishconception" campaign after a survey revealed that many restaurants, canteens, and hospitals mistakenly believed that vegetarians eat fish.
-The campaign aimed to correct this misconception and guide the catering industry on vegetarian standards.
+In 2003, the Society launched a "Fishconception" campaign after a survey found that many restaurants, canteens, and hospitals mistakenly believed that vegetarians eat fish.
+The campaign sought to correct this misconception and advise the catering industry on vegetarian standards.

-In 2017, the Vegetarian Society launched Veggie Lotto, the first vegetarian and vegan lottery in the UK.
-Tickets are priced at £1, with 50p allocated to the society.
-Funds raised support training for caterers, free courses for community groups and vulnerable individuals, and the promotion of vegetarian and vegan food.
+In 2017, the Vegetarian Society launched Veggie Lotto, described as the first vegetarian and vegan lottery in the United Kingdom.
+Tickets are priced at £1, with 50p allocated to the Society.
+Funds raised support training for caterers, free courses for community groups and vulnerable people, and the promotion of vegetarian and vegan food.

-Historian Ina Zweiniger-Bargielowska has noted that "against the background of growing concern about the environment, animal rights, and food safety the society has flourished in recent decades."
+Historian Ina Zweiniger-Bargielowska has written that "against the background of growing concern about the environment, animal rights, and food safety the society has flourished in recent decades."

 In 2024, the Vegetarian Society announced a rebrand.
-It has a new logo, rebranded magazine and website.
+It adopted a new logo, magazine branding and website.
 In the same year, the Society moved its head office to Ancoats, Manchester.
-In 2025, the Vegetarian Society opened COOK in the former Ancoats electricity sub-station to serve as a cooking centre, supper club, and event space.
+In 2025, the Vegetarian Society opened COOK in the former Ancoats electricity sub-station as a cooking centre, supper club, and event space.